1 ¡Hola! :)

 India and Mexico are two countries very far from one other on a world map, separated by different religions, cultural practices and language.
 However, Indian culture has become very popular in Mexico recently through music, dance and art.
 This could be attributed to the famous Asoka trend that has spread worldwide through TikTok.

-Doris Jocelyn is a content creator from Veracruz, Mexico.
-She is famous for having the most likes on her TikTok video for paying homage to the Asoka trend, but adapting it to her Mexican heritage and culture.
-As of January 2025, Doris Jocelyn’s Asoka video has over 360 million views.
+You just learned about Doris Jocelyn, content creator from Veracruz, México and famous for having the most views of any Latin American influencer for her TikTok video that pays homage to the Asoka trend, but adapting it to Doris’s Mexican heritage and culture.

 @dorisjocelyn 🇲🇽MÉXICO, HAZ LO TUYO!
 Y que todo el mundo te vea ✨❤️🔥 #TRENDMEXA #transiciones #princesaazteca